IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### FORMS:

-•	Resolve multiple issues and error messages on Dog Application Form.
-Make sure submission is correct.
+•	Resolve submission on Dog Application form.
+Make sure all necessary attributes are filled.

 ### ADMIN-SIDE: